a couple in a kayak over clear turquoise water in lake tahoe

 A walk around Spooner Lake on the east shore of Lake Tahoe in the fall on a path surrounded by golden leaves

-4. Visit During Shoulder Seasons (Tahoe’s Best-Kept Secret)
+4. Visit During Shoulder Seasons

-September is my wedding anniversary month, and I have spent a few watching the leaves change around Lake Tahoe.
-Mid-September to the end of October is magical.
+September is my wedding anniversary month, and I have spent a few of them watching the leaves change around Lake Tahoe, taking a sail around the lake, and hiking and biking in the year’s best weather.

 Another great time to consider a visit is January, after the holidays, and right after MLK weekend.
 The streets, trails, ski resorts, and restaurants have breathing room.